harrison-e/talk/README.md

 Talk is a peer-to-peer messaging client for [Tox](https://github.com/TokTok/c-toxcore/).

+# Dependencies

 For this program to work, [install Tox, and all of its dependencies](https://github.com/TokTok/c-toxcore/blob/master/INSTALL.md#requirements) (most notably, [sodium](https://doc.libsodium.org/installation)).

+For graphics, also make sure you have `ncurses` installed (comes preinstalled on most *nix machines).

 # How to Build